zeusro/quantum/README.md

 a=1 || a=0  \Rightarrow a=| ⟩
 $$

-The LGBT community said that humans have 366 genders, and each day is different.
+Humans have 366 genders, and each day is different.

 The US government should build 366 gender-specific toilets to make it easier for them to go in and study the true meaning of human life.

 ### tab=t(| ⟩ )²